Privacy Policy

 Do I have to allow cookies?

-We have implemented a cookie management solution called OneTrust, which enables you to choose whether to allow non-essential cookies.
+We have implemented a cookie management solution called OneTrust, which enables you to choose whether to allow or disable non-essential cookies.
 You can review and adjust your settings at any time by clicking on the Cookie Settings button in the bottom left of the webpage.

 Many web browsers allow control over most cookies through the browser settings.
 If you want to set your cookie preferences through your browser, please visit your browser’s settings or review the online instructions provided by the following browsers: Internet Explorer, Chrome, Firefox, Safari, Safari Mobile; and Android Browser.